 where to buy uniform and PE kit

 Outside coats and scarves should not be worn inside the building.
 Students can use their school bag or locker to store their coat while inside the building.
-If students do not have a locker, they need to contact Reception.

 We want to ensure that students are ready to learn in their lessons.
 Having the right equipment is key to this.
-Every student must have:

 - Pencil case.